idelchi/godyl/docs/commands/download.md

 | `--dry`          | `GODYL_DOWNLOAD_DRY`     | `false`  | Dry run.
 Will not download, but show what would be done.
 Implies `-v`                |
 | `--pre`          | `GODYL_DOWNLOAD_PRE`     | `false`  | Consider pre-releases when installing tools                                          |

+For URL downloads, the checksum verification is disabled, as it cannot be determined automatically.

 ## Examples

 ### Download a specific version